 Common toxic cleaners to watch out for:

-- Laundry detergent, soaps and multipurpose cleaners can cause vomiting, which may appear foamy or frothy, as well as stomach upset and dehydration.
+Laundry detergent (tablets, pods and powder), soaps and multipurpose cleaners can cause vomiting, which may appear foamy or frothy, as well as stomach upset and dehydration.

-Always store household cleaners well out of reach in a secure cupboard or box.
+Always store household cleaning products well out of reach in a secure cupboard or box.

 Electrical cleaning equipment hazards for pets